giladreich/QtDirect3D/docs/BUILD.md

 windeployqt .\bin\x64-vc142\Release\
 ```

-Note that you can launch the generated solution file from the terminal.
-By doing that, it will pass-forward all the environment variables to IDE, without having to manually change any environment variables in your system.
+Note that you should launch the generated solution file from the terminal.
+By doing that, it will pass-forward all the environment variables to the IDE without having to manually configure system's environment variables.

-### Building using Visual Studio
+### Building with Visual Studio

-As previously mentioned in the [Prerequisites](/docs/README.md/#prerequisites), you will need to install `Qt VS Tools` extension and configure it to the path of your installed Qt-Kits (msvc2019 & msvc2019_64).
+As mentioned in the [Prerequisites](#prerequisites), you will need to install `Qt VS Tools` extension and configure it to the path of your installed Qt-Kits (`msvc2019` & `msvc2019_64`).

-Also make sure to add one of the Qt-Kits bin directory to your PATH environment variable.
-Alternatively, you can launch the `VS IDE` (devenv.exe) from the `Qt 5.15.0 (MSVC 2019 XX-bit)` terminal.
-By doing so, you should have all the required environment variables to debug the project.
+Under the `examples` directory, there are multiple VS solution files depending on the use case.

-### Building using QtCreator
+### Building with QtCreator

 In QtCreator you need to make sure to properly [configure your Qt-Kits](https://doc.qt.io/qtcreator/creator-targets.html).
-Once you have that done, you can load the project using the `CMakeLists.txt` file in the root directory of the project.
+Then you can load the project using the `CMakeLists.txt` file in the root directory of the project.

-If everything went right, you should be able to compile and debug the project.